 I can't get a copy of my academic record, what should I do?

-What is the next step after getting my credential verified?
+What is the next step after submitting the Initial International Credential Review Request Form?

 As part of this process, our Credential Evaluation Team will let you know which official documents you will be required to submit when you apply.
 Once you have this information, you can move forward in filling out and/or submitting your application to the undergraduate degree program and arranging to send us official copies of the records that you were instructed to provide.